-- Very efficacious and safe drugs.

 - Omeprazole (oral).

 - Rabeprazole (oral).

 - Lanzoprazole (oral and IV).

 - Pantoprazole (oral and IV).

 - Esmoprazole (oral and IV).

-- Formulated as a prodrug which is released in the intestine.
+- o They are formulated as a prodrug which is released in the intestine.

-- Immediate Release Suspension results in rapid response.
+- o Less common formulas are the Immediate Release Suspension results in rapid response.